 The retina is composed of rod and cone cells in the photoreceptive layer of tissue at the back of the inner eye.
 It acts like the film in a camera -- images come through the eye's lens and are focused on the retina.
 The retina then converts these images to electric signals and sends them via the optic nerve to the brain.
 The macula, composed mainly of cones, is used primarily for central and color vision (photopic vision) while the remaining retina, composed mainly of rod photoreceptors, is utilized primarily for peripheral and night (scotopic) vision.

 The electroretinogram or electroretinography (ERG) records the electrical response evoked from the entire retina by a brief flash of light and consists of an “A” wave, a photoreceptor response, and a “B” wave that emanates from the Muller and bipolar cells.
 The ERG provides information about the performance of the rods and cones.
 The ERG helps to distinguish retinal degeneration and dystrophies.
-Multi-focal electroretinography (mfERG) measures the photoreceptors’ activity It is an advanced form of electroretinography (ERG) in that it produces images with higher resolution than ERG.
+Multi-focal electroretinography (mfERG) measures the photoreceptors’ activity.
+It is an advanced form of ERG in that it produces images with higher resolution than ERG.
 It involves stimulating areas of the retina using an electrical signal and mapping the response.
 Multi-focal ERG also allows the stimulation of multiple spots simultaneously, producing a changing pattern that is supposed to give more diagnostic information.

-An assessment conducted by the Australian Medical Services Advisory Committee (MSAC, 2001; Johnston, et al., 2003) concluded that multifocal electroretinography is experimental.
-The report reached the following conclusions regarding the multifocal electroretinogram: “All the studies of multifocal ERG were classified as level IV evidence.
+An assessment conducted by the Australian Medical Services Advisory Committee (MSAC, 2001; Johnston et al, 2003) concluded that mfERG is experimental.
+The report reached the following conclusions regarding mfERG: “All the studies of multifocal ERG were classified as level IV evidence.
 They did not present diagnostic characteristics or sufficient data to compute them.
 Although the studies showed that the multifocal ERG was able to discriminate between some visual parameters of patients with disease and controls with normal vision, they had little consistency and comparability.
 It is apparent from the available studies that much of the attention is focused on the mechanics of the technique and issues concerned with averaging signals and presentation of results.
-Thus, the clinical benefits of this technique are not yet apparent.”
+Thus, the clinical benefits of this technique are not yet apparent”,

 Feigl et al (2005) investigated the cone- and rod-mediated mfERG in early age-related maculopathy (early ARM).
 A total of 17 eyes of 17 subjects with early ARM and 16 eyes of 16 age-matched control subjects with normal fundi were examined.
 These researchers concluded that their findings show a functional impairment of the rods in early ARM subjects.
 As there is histopathological evidence showing earlier rod than cone impairment in early ARM, following the rod function with the mfERG might be helpful in diagnosis or for monitoring the progression of early ARM.